15 Tech Trends to Watch in 2018

 Facebook also took steps in 2017 to pave the way for more AR use on its platform next year as well.
 The company's new AR Studio allows developers to create filters and camera effects (think augmented reality masks for selfies) for its Facebook and Messenger apps, and it has expanded the use of AR filters in its Instragram app.
 The focus on mobile AR by Apple and Facebook is part of the reason an estimated 1 billion smartphone users are expected to create AR content on their phones next year, according to research from Deloitte.

-7. We catch a glimpse of the world's first true driverless car service
+7. We catch a glimpse of the first true driverless car service

 Automakers and tech companies have been testing driverless cars for years, but in 2018, Alphabet's (NASDAQ: GOOG) (NASDAQ: GOOGL) self-driving car company, Waymo, will make even more headway.